 Cooking over wood is perhaps the most timeless tradition in human history.
 Despite the modern conveniences of microwaves, ovens, and gas grills, cooking over wood has returned to popularity because it’s fun and provides incredible flavor.
 In this post, we’re going to explore the growing trend of grilling with cooking wood, and provide some great tips for making the most of it.

 Yes, You Can Grill With Cooking Wood

-People have been grilling with cooking wood for centuries — long before charcoal was used for this purpose.
+In fact, people have been cooking over wood for centuries, long before charcoal was used for this purpose.
 Briquette charcoal, in fact, didn’t appear until the end of the 19th century.
 In 1897, Ellsworth B. A. Zwoyer filed a patent with the United States Patent and Trademark Office (USPTO) for briquette charcoal.
 In the years to follow, other entrepreneurs took notice by designing and releasing their own briquette charcoal.
 Prior to the inception of modern charcoal, though, cooking wood was used almost exclusively for grilling.

 Advantages of Grilling With Cooking Wood

 Grilling with cooking wood offers several advantages.
 When compared to charcoal, cooking wood offers a better flavor.
 Charcoal doesn’t necessarily produce a bad flavor.
 However, most people will agree that grilled food tastes better when cooking wood is used as the fuel rather than briquette or lump charcoal.
 As the cooking wood burns, it will release flavorful smoke that’s absorbed by your food.